btcpayserver/btcpayserver-doc/RPi3.md

 export BTCPAY_ENABLE_SSH=true
 ```

+Adding the `opt-save-storage-xs` fragment will keep around 3 months of blocks (prune BTC for 25 GB), and is necessary for FastSync to work.
+See other pruning levels [here](https://github.com/btcpayserver/btcpayserver-docker#generated-docker-compose-).

 If you want to use multiple hostnames, add them via the optional `BTCPAY_ADDITIONAL_HOSTS` variable:
 ```bash
 export BTCPAY_ADDITIONAL_HOSTS="raspberrypi.local,btcpay.local"